-5.12 GapFind/GapFill (gapfill)
+GapFill (gapfill)

-The GapFind algorithm can be used to identify the compounds that are needed by reactions in the model but cannot be produced in the model.
 The GapFill algorithm will try to compute an extension of the model with reactions from the reaction database and try to find a minimal subset that allows all blocked compounds to be produced.
-This command will run GapFind to identify the blocked compounds and then uses GapFill to try to reconstruct a model that allows these compounds to be produced [Kumar07].

-'''
+In addition to suggesting possible database reactions to add to the model, the command will also suggest possible transport and exchange reactions.
+The GapFill algorithm implemented in this command is a variant of the gap-filling procedure described in [Kumar07].

-$ psamm-model gapfill
+\$ psamm-model gapfill

-'''